open-wc/custom-elements-manifest-deprecated/packages/custom-elements-json-analyzer/blog/BLOG.md

-# Introducing custom-elements.json
+# Introducing Custom Elements Manifest

 The idea for a `web-components.json` was first suggested in this [GitHub issue](https://github.com/w3c/webcomponents/issues/776) on the web components GitHub repository, by Pine from the VS Code team, with the initial goal for IDEs to be able to better support custom elements.

 ![octref](./octref.gif)

 Developers tend to have many differing opinions, and standardization tends to... take time.
-More than 2 years later, we are happy to finally be able to share with you: `custom-elements.json` 🎉
+More than 2 years later, we are happy to finally be able to share with you: _Custom Elements Manifest_ 🎉

-`custom-elements.json` is a file format that describes custom elements.
+Custom Elements Manifest is a file format that describes the custom elements in your project.
 This format will allow tooling and IDEs to give rich information about the custom elements in a given project.
 A `custom-elements.json` contains metadata about the custom elements in your project; their properties, methods, attributes, inheritance, slots, CSS Shadow Parts, CSS custom properties, and a modules exports.

 ## Example